 Vitamin D is essential for strong bones, healthy muscles, and a robust immune system.
+Healthy levels of vitamin D are also essential for normal bone development during pregnancy – if you are pregnant or planning a pregnancy you need to ensure your levels are optimal.
 Sunlight is the best natural source of Vitamin D, but winter in Melbourne can be a difficult time to get enough sun.
 Ultraviolet radiation from the sun can also cause skin cancer; a balanced approach is needed to ensure you’re getting enough sun whilst reducing your cancer risk.

 UV levels above 3 are strong enough to cause damage to skin and eyes, and protection from the sun is required.
 In winter, UV levels in Melbourne are generally below 3 so there is no need to slip, or slop (unless you’re near snow or water, lucky you).
 It’s a good idea to wear sunglasses or a hat to protect your eyes.

 For people with fair to olive skin, 2 to 3 hours per week of midday sun exposure on the face, hands and arms is enough to maintain healthy Vitamin D levels.
 If you have very dark skin you will need 3 to 6 times this amount.

 Other sources of Vitamin D

 If you’re struggling to get adequate sun exposure during winter, there are other ways to enhance your Vitamin D production.

 - Daily exercise can boost your body’s production of Vitamin D

 - Food sources include oily fish, cod liver oil, eggs and mushrooms

 - Supplementation – make sure you choose vitamin D3 (cholecalciferol).
 Vitamin D3 is the more potent form (compared with D2) and is more effective at raising vitamin D levels